Investment Performance Measurement on a Single Position and Aggregations

 • etc.

-The next image shows the performance calculation for the cash account and the security position on the day the buy occurs (we assume the portfolio only consist of these two positions).
-The “Sum Cash Flows Net” is simply taken from the preceding image.
+The next image shows the performance calculation for the cash account and the security position on the day the purchase occurs (assuming the portfolio consists only of these two positions).
+The "Sum Cash Flows Net" is taken directly from the preceding image.

 The "Daily Profit" is: